kstenerud/ubuntu-maintainers-handbook/Setup.md

 ### Software: Quilt

+Quilt is a CLI used to manage patch stacks.

 A working `.quiltrc`:

     d=. ; while [ ! -d $d/debian -a `readlink -e $d` != / ]; do d=$d/..; done